phette23/c4l21-learn-to-love-the-command-line/content/022-example-and-running.md

 bash
 ```

-If you _don't_ see the text "bash", please let me know so we can figure out what went wrong.
+If you _don't_ see "bash", "/usr/bin/bash", or similar, please let me know so we can figure out what went wrong.
 You may need to retype the command or your system may not be configured as expected.

 We just ran our first command!
 Hurrah!
 In the sections that follow, I will be talking about the syntax of the command line, some fundamental commands, and various options.
 You can feel free to follow along on your own.
 If you run into a problem or are not seeing the same thing as me, feel free to stop me to ask a question.